shonaka/shoeeg/README.md

 * Signal processing toolbox
 * Parallel computing toolbox
 * [EEGLAB](https://sccn.ucsd.edu/eeglab/) - open source EEG processing toolbox
+* [Plugins in EEGLAB](https://sccn.ucsd.edu/wiki/EEGLAB_Plugins) - please refer to each classes that use plugins in eeglab and make sure to download and install before utilizing them.

 ## Authors

 * **Sho Nakagome**

+## Current folder structures

+* dependencies - some files and functions used in the library but not written by me.
+* fileIO - some importing and exporting functions.
+* plot - some classes useful for plotting nice figures in MATLAB.
+* postprocess - some classes and functions used during post processing (e.g. source localization) in EEG study.
+* preprocess - some classes and functions used for pre processing in EEG study to clean artifacts (e.g. eye related, muscle related, motion related, etc).
+* utility - other stuffs.

 ## License